Zubair's 'objectionable' tweet of 2018 led to Twitter storm with 'hate' speeches: Delhi Police | Law-Order

 On Tuesday, Alt News co-founder Pratik Sinha rejected a media report that Zubair had received Rs 50 lakh in his account in the last three months.

-However, he was arrested in connection with one of his tweets that had a questionable image with the purpose of deliberately insulting the god of a particular religion, he said.
+However, he was arrested in connection with one of his tweets that had a questionable image with a purpose to deliberately insult the god of a particular religion, he said.

-Police said the case was registered on the complaint of a Twitter user who accused Zubair of hurting religious sentiments.

 On Monday, Sinha alleged that Zubair was arrested in a case for which no notice was given by the police, which is mandatory under law for the sections under which he has been held.